How do I connect Microsoft SQL Server to Salesforce?

 1. Do one of the following:

-• To create a User data source, in the User DSN tab, choose Add.
+• To create a user data source, in the User DSN tab, choose Add.

 Important This will only succeed if the SQL Server instance is running under the same user account as the one used to create the data source.
 Otherwise, you must create a System ODBC data source instead.